Skip to main content

 12 months

-Described as a cultural practice, fashion conveys creativity, commerce, and identity.
-The MA Fashion Marketing and Global Cultures degree is designed to develop the insights of future business and marketing leaders of the worldwide fashion industry and one that will support greater awareness of the distinctive connections between fashion, marketing, and culture.
+This course is designed to develop future business and marketing leaders of the worldwide fashion industry and will support building of greater awareness of the distinctive connections between fashion, marketing, and culture.

 Why choose this course at London College of Fashion